siplab-gt/generative-causal-explanations/README.md

 - Right side of plot (our local explanation)
   Run `make_fig4_right.py`.
 By default, the script will load a pretrained classifier from `pretrained_models/mnist_38_classifier/`, load the corresponding pretrained explanatory VAE from `pretrained_models/mist_38_gce/`, and generate plots showing global explanations.
    - *To retrain the classifier:* The default pretrained classifier was created from `train_mnist_classifier.py` with `dataset = 'mnist'` and `class_use = np.array([3,8])`.
 To use a different classifier, change `classifier_path` at the top of the file.
-   - *To retrain the explanatory VAE:* The default pretrained VAE was created from `make_fig3.py` (be sure to uncomment the lines in this file that save the GCE object if you make changes).
+   - *To retrain the explanatory VAE:* the default pretrained VAE was created from `make_fig3.py` (be sure to uncomment the lines in this file that save the GCE object if you make changes).
 To use a different classifier, change `gce_path` at the top of the `make_fig4_right.py`.

 **Figure 5** (quantitative results with fashion MNIST)
- - Subfigures (a) and (b) (information flow and reduction in classifier accuracy for fashion MNIST classes 0/3/4) Run `make_fig5ab.py`.
+ - Subfigures (a-b) (information flow and reduction in classifier accuracy for fashion MNIST classes 0/3/4) Run `make_fig5ab.py`.
 By default, the script will load a pretrained classifier from `pretrained_models/fmnist_034_classifier/`, load the corresponding pretrained explanatory VAE from `pretrained_models/fmnist_034_gce/`, and compute and plot figures 5(a-b).
    - *To retrain the classifier:* The default pretrained classifier was created from `train_mnist_classifier.py` with `dataset = 'fmnist'` and `class_use = np.array([0,3,4])`.
 To use a different classifier, change `classifier_path` at the top of the file.
-   - *To retrain the explanatory VAE:* Set `retrain_gce = True`, optionally changing any of the parameters at the top of the file.
+   - *To retrain the explanatory VAE:* set `retrain_gce = True`, optionally changing any of the parameters at the top of the file.
 You may also want to set `save_gce = True` and change `gce_path`.
- - Subfigure (c) (global explanation of fashion MNIST classes 0/3/4) Run `make_fig5cd.py`.
+ - Subfigures (c-d) (global explanation of fashion MNIST classes 0/3/4) Run `make_fig5cd.py`.
 By default, the script will load a pretrained classifier from `pretrained_models/fmnist_034_classifier/`, load the corresponding pretrained explanatory VAE from `pretrained_models/fmnist_034_gce/`, and create latent plot sweeps such as those in Figure 5(c-d) for each latent factor.
    - *To retrain the classifier:* The default pretrained classifier was created from `train_mnist_classifier.py` with `dataset = 'fmnist'` and `class_use = np.array([0,3,4])`.
 To use a different classifier, change `classifier_path` at the top of the file.
-   - *To retrain the explanatory VAE:* Set `retrain_gce = True`, optionally changing any of the parameters at the top of the file.
+   - *To retrain the explanatory VAE:* set `retrain_gce = True`, optionally changing any of the parameters at the top of the file.
 You may also want to set `save_gce = True` and change `gce_path`.

 ## Reproduce appendix plots

 *Figure 8* (empirical results for causal objective with linear/gaussian generative map, linear classifier)